← Map view|Directory

 Processing

-Conventional mining techniques including drilling and blasting.
-Ore was to be transported to a primary crusher in Chile, then conveyed through a 2.7-kilometre tunnel to processing facilities in Argentina.
-The plant was designed for 45,000 tonnes per day throughput, involving secondary crushing, milling, washing, conventional flotation for copper concentrates, and cyanide leaching for gold and silver doré.
+The processing plan involved crushing the ore in Chile and then transporting it via a 2.7-kilometre tunnel to a processing facility in Argentina.
+The plant was designed for a throughput of 45,000 tonnes per day and would use wet grinding, conventional flotation for copper concentrates, and cyanide leaching to produce gold and silver doré.

 Equipment